YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 ## 3
 ----
-After all these, here we are again.
+After all this, here we are again.
 Yes, **time to get back on the road again**.
 At the time of writing this article, your blogger had already submitted my resignation.
 Of course, I didn't quit without somewhere to go, I am not that dumb.
-Just after the year end review, I started to look in the market.
+Just after the year-end review, I started to look in the market.
 I re-calibrated my target a little.
 This time I focused on successful businesses in established firms.
 And, after a few misses, I once again mastered the interview routine.
 This time I got 4 offers.